 115.365 Coordinated response Auditor Overall Determination: Exceeds Standard Auditor Discussion Policies and written/electronic documentation reviewed.

-Auditor Discussion

-Policies and written/electronic documentation reviewed.

-Wake Pre-Audit questionnaire

-Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures

-WRJDC PREA Incident Checklist

-WRJDC Sexual Assault Response Plan

-Mock Drill documents

-Individuals interviewed/ observations made.

-Interview with Facility PCM and Agency PREA Coordinator

-Interview with Facility Director

-Interview with Investigators

-Interview with Medical Staff

-Interview with Hospital with SAFE/SANE staff

-Interview with local Rape Crisis Agencies

-Interview with Supervisory staff

-PREA Binder on the Housing Units

-Summary Determination
+Lenoir Pre-Audit questionnaire Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures LYDC PREA Incident Checklist LYDC Sexual Assault Response Plan Mock Drill documents from current and previous years Individuals interviewed/ observations made.
+Interview with Facility PCM and Agency PREA Coordinator Interview with Facility Director Interview with Investigators Interview with Medical Staff Interview with Hospital with SAFE/SANE staff Interview with local Rape Crisis Agencies Interview with Supervisory staff PREA Binder on the Housing Units Summary Determination Indicator (a) The North Carolina Department of Public Safety has ensured each Juvenile Justice facility has a preparedness plan for sexual assault incidents.
+The plan directs staff in their duties, so a coordinated response is done the same way each time.
+The plan is individualized at the facility level to increase staff response time and accuracy of information needed including, specific staff who will be responsive for different roles.
+The agency PREA policy puts the development and

 Indicator (a) The North Carolina Department of Public Safety has ensured each Juvenile Justice facility has a preparedness plan for sexual assault incidents.
 The plan directs staff in their duties, so a coordinated response is done the same way each time.
-The plan is individualized at the facility level to increase staff response time and accuracy of information needed including, local hospital numbers and local rape crisis agency contact information.
+The plan is individualized at the facility level to increase staff response time and accuracy of information needed including, specific staff who will be responsive for different roles.
 The agency PREA policy puts the development and maintenance of the facility plan on the facility PREA Compliance Manager.
 The policy states, "The PCM will ensure the center has a written, institutional plan (this policy, medical protocol, and Forms YD 001 and 002) for a coordinated response (first responders, medical, mental health, investigators, senior leadership) to resident sexual abuse and harassment issues.'
-The PCM confirmed the plan and that they have PREA Mock Drills to ensure the staff are properly prepared to handle a crisis.
-The Facility Director provided a copy of the last year's mock sexual assault.
+The Facility Director confirmed the plan and that they have PREA Mock Drills to ensure the staff are properly prepared to handle a crisis.
+The Facility Director provided a copy of the last mock sexual assault drill completed and she confirmed another drill is scheduled for later this year.

-Compliance Determination

-Wake Regional Juvenile Detention Center is compliant because it has developed a coordinated response plan that directs staff in their duties.
+Lenoir Youth Development Center is compliant because it has developed a coordinated response plan that directs staff in their duties.
 The plan is reviewed and updated by a multidisciplinary team and is continually available.
 The Checklist available along with PREA binders on each unit and random staff interviews further supports compliance.
 The facility plan describes the duties of first responders, supervisory staff, investigative staff, and medical and mental health staff duties.
 Interviews with the Facility Director, PREA Compliance Manager, Supervisory staff and medical staff all confirm knowledge of their roles in the plan.
 The facility has a PREA emergency binder to ensure a consistent response to sexual assault incidents.
-The facility has completed a mock PREA incident earlier this year which further supports compliance expectations have been

-practicing how to respond in mock drills.

-communications across the facility and agency and most important preparation of staff through not only formal training but by
+The facility has completed a mock PREA incident earlier this year which further supports compliance expectations have been exceeded.
+The Auditor based the exceeds on the strength of staff understanding of their responsibility, the obvious communications across the facility and agency and most important preparation of staff through not only formal training but by practicing how to respond in mock drills.